macdub/go-wiktionary-parse/README.md

         Set the number of threads to use for parsing (default 5) -use_cache
         Use a 'gob' of the parsed XML file
-    -verbose
+    -purge
+        Purge the existing database provided by the database flag -verbose
         Use verbose logging
 ```